lesterpjy/re-FACT/README.md

 ## Docker reproducibility management

-Directories `configs`, `scripts`, `src` are in the Docker image, and should contain all code for readers to reproduce our results: main program contained in `src`, experiment settings contained in `configs`, and `scripts` that run experiments using `config` and `src`.
+Directories `configs`, `scripts`, `src` are mounted in the Docker image, and should contain all code for readers to reproduce our results: main program contained in `src`, experiment settings contained in `configs`, and `scripts` that run experiments using `config` and `src`.

 Locally there should be `cache`, `data`, `work` directories for you to manage your work.
 These are in `gitignore` and we should never commit them.